Wednesday, August 21, 2024

 Thus I was left to try to figure it out on my own.
 I was leaning toward the side that seemed to me less mean spirited and a tad more permissive.
 It also helped that it was the side my Dad favored.
 But then I witnessed someone I loved and respected from that side discipling his infant son for 'inappropriate use of his voice' justifying it to me later with verses and the 'original sin' doctrine insisting it was a father's duty to break his child's will as early as possible.
 He added that he was concerned that 'my heart for babies' was clouding my reason and leading me astray.

 His definition of 'loving father' made that phrase an oxymoron and when I tried to apply his concept of it to my Heavenly Father my brain and my heart broke and so did my faith.
+I was suicidal for half a year before I began to try to reconcile the shreds of my soul.
 It took me ten years to sort it out.
 I read widely across the Dewey decimal system and learned to think for myself.
 Something I gave myself permission to do after realizing all the Elders had forfeited their authority over me in light of the mess they had made.
 I swore then to never submit my mind or my heart to any human authority over my relationship to God.

 The one thing I never lost was the Jesus in my heart.
 I can thank my Dad for that as he was the one who introduced me.
 It is one of my earliest memories.
 I was still in the crib and possibly not walking yet because I still had to hang on to the rail with at least one hand to not plop on my butt.
 He was singing little Sunday School songs and quoting verses and pantomiming the meaning with gestures and my stuffed lamb. (not the lamb in the picture) The message was that Jesus was a good shepherd that loved his little lambs and I was Jesus's little lamb and he'd always hold me in his arms and he knew my name and my name was written on his hand and he wanted to live in my heart.
 I think I got some of it confused for a time because at least for as long as I remained in the crib I thought my little lamb's name was Jesus.
 But those concepts were written on my heart as deep as a computer's operating system.
 To erase them would have erased me.

-My goal when I started studying outside the Bible and the approved doctrines was to find a new church family but of the hundreds of sects I encountered in my studies of church history none met my fundamental criteria that dogma and doctrine MUST bow to the Fruits of the Spirit.
+My goal when I started studying outside the Bible and the approved doctrines was to find a new faith family but of the hundreds of sects I encountered in my studies of church history none met my fundamental criteria that dogma and doctrine MUST bow to the Fruits of the Spirit.
 I cannot tolerate even being complicit in a group practicing bullying.
+There is very very little in organized, hierarchical religious communities that does not favor power, authority, control and the use of fear over the fruits of the Spirit.

 After well over a year of reading and contemplating I came to understand that faith had little to do with believing a set of doctrines or adhering to a set of taboos.
 This was the first key solving the paradox that almost broke me.
 Faith is about confidence in the loving-kindness and mercy of my Creator and then living from that.
 If I am not letting my light shine from that place then all the bible verses I might quote are worthless hypocrisy.